 4.3.
 Kelp, urchin, abalone

 In 2015, a perfect storm of stressors tipped some bull kelp (Nereocystis luetkeana) forests into unproductive urchin barrens in northern California, ultimately causing the collapse of the recreational abalone and commercial urchin fisheries, as both species are kelp herbivores (Rogers-Bennett & Catton, 2019).
-First, a massive die-off of sunflower sea stars (Pycnopodia helianthoides), an important predator of urchins in kelp forest ecosystems, due to Sea Star Wasting Syndrome began in the summer of 2013 and was likely exacerbated by high water temperatures during the heatwave (Harvell et al., 2019).
+First, Sea Star Wasting syndrome caused a massive die-off of sunflower sea stars (Pycnopodia helianthoides), an important predator of urchins in kelp forest ecosystems, beginning in the summer of 2013, and the mortality event was likely exacerbated by high water temperatures during the heatwave (Harvell et al., 2019).
 Then, in 2014, warm waters and nutrient limitation throughout the summer growing season likely suppressed kelp growth and spore production, reducing productivity (Rogers-Bennett & Catton, 2019).
 As a result of reduced productivity and increased urchin grazing pressure following a sea star predation release, bull kelp forests were reduced by >90% along the northern California coast (McPherson et al., 2021; Rogers-Bennett & Catton, 2019).
 In 2015, the loss of kelp forage resulted in the collapse of the commercial red sea urchin fishery.
 While the abundance of red sea urchins, which are marketed for their roe, remained high, starvation due to lack of kelp led to poor gonad production and unmarketable urchins.
 This collapse was declared a federal fisheries disaster and $3.3 million in disaster relief was distributed to impacted fishers, processors, and dealers (L. Bellquist et al., 2021).
 In 2017, the mass mortality of red abalone (Haliotis rufescens) due to starvation (kelp is the primary food resource for abalone) led to the closure of the recreational abalone fishery in California and Oregon (Figure 8C), which previously supported an estimated 35,000 participants and the infusion of $24-44 million annually into local economies (Reid et al., 2016).
 The fishery remains closed at the time of writing (Oct 2022).
-Increasing the resilience of kelp forests and the fisheries they support to climate change could be advanced through active recovery facilitated by reductions in urchin grazing pressure and enhancements to kelp growth (Hamilton et al., 2022; Hohman, 2019).
+Active recovery facilitated by reductions in urchin grazing pressure and enhancements to kelp growth could increase the resilience of kelp forests and the fisheries they support to climate change(Hamilton et al., 2022; Hohman, 2019).
 The first will require encouraging new fisheries for purple sea urchin (Strongylocentrotus purpuratus), which are less attractive than red urchins because they are smaller, produce less roe, and require more effort to harvest and process (Parker & Ebert, 2003).
 The latter will require restoration through seeding.
 Restoration is expensive and may require developing innovative strategies for financing the restoration of these ecologically and economically vital ecosystems (Eger et al., 2020).

 4.4.
 Dungeness crab